 Day 6: Drive the North Coast 500

-After another ferry (didn’t it go by quickly?) you’re ready to take on the North Coast 500.
+After another ferry (didn’t it go by quickly?) you’re ready see the highlights of the North Coast 500.
 This is one of Scotland’s most epic driving routes which follows the northern Highlands.
 You’ll be greeted by sweeping sea views, rocky cliffs and beautiful sandy beaches.

 On your way to the charming and whitewashed village of Ullapool we recommend stopping to visit the beautiful Smoo Cave.
 It is the largest and most dramatic sea cave in Britain.
 The pristine beaches and turquoise waters of Durness are another must-see stop on a sunny day.